IAMX at the Electric Ballroom

 Cold Red Light found Corner applying lipstick and declaring: “My sister used to dress me up as a girl, I haven’t recovered…I quite liked it,” before stalking the stage to the synthed-out stompings of drummer Richard Ankers and new recruit Sammi Doll (who proudly embrace their lead singer’s unique aesthetic).

 IAMX graced the audience with a three-song encore, including President (a potently tongue-in-cheek rebuke of social conventions), and an entrancing rendition of latest single I Come with Knives, the dashing singer coyly asking: “Do you want me dirty or clean?” before smearing black face-paint.

 Corner emotes vicariously through the IAMX glitter, a sexual jester with a mind as sharp as his cheekbones.
 With flawless vocals and more stage presence than you can shake a bejewelled stick at, refined excess doesn’t come any better than IAMX.

-For further information about IAMX and future events, visit here.
+For further information and future events visit IAMX’s website here.

 Watch the video for Quiet the Mind here: